Pulsar scintillations from corrugated reconnection sheets in the ISM: Introduction: observations and theoretical challenges

-In this paper, we advocate a scenario in which the scattering is produced by a refractive structure, with turbulence playing a secondary role.
+In this paper, we explore the quantitative consequences of the refractive scintillation picture.
+Since refractive effects are required in any case, we explore the possibility if these alone can predictively explain the observations, and how this can be tested in the future.
+We study a scenario in which the scattering is produced by a refractive structure, with turbulence playing a secondary role.
 Radio-wave scattering by non-turbulent large-scale refractive structures has been previously considered by \cite{1987Natur.328..324R}, mostly in the context of the so-called extreme-scattering events observed by \cite{1987Natur.326..675F}.
 Recently, \cite{2006ApJ...640L.159G} proposed that the image of the SgrA* radio-source is strongly scattered by several reconnection sheets that are closely aligned with the line of sight to SgrA*.
 In this paper, we develop further the Goldreich \& Sridhar's (2006) idea [see also \cite{2012MNRAS.421L.132P}] and apply it to construct a quantitative picture of pulsar scintillations.
 Namely, we consider a scenario where the pulsar radio-wave scattering occurs due to several {\it weakly corrugated} reconnection sheets that are closely aligned with the line of sight to the pulsar; see figure \ref{fig:sheetgeom}.
-We show that this scenario provides compelling explanations for previously unexplained features of the scintillations: (1) the ``scattering screens'' are simply effective descriptions of such sheets; their location is marked approximately by the sheets' intersections with the line of sight, (2) ``the scattering clumps'' correspond to those parts of sheet folds where the sheet is parallel to the line of sight; the strength of the scattering follows a strongly non-Gaussian distribution, even though the corrugation itself is assumed to be a realization of a Gaussian distribution, and (3) the strong non-isotropy of the Brisken et al.~2010 image is a consequence of the sheet's inclination, with the clump locations aligned along the direction perpendicular to sheet's line of nodes.
-The plan of the paper is as follows: in the next section we briefly describe the origin of the reconnection sheets, in section 3 we derive the model for the fold statistics, in section 4 we derive the lensing by the corrugated sheet, and in section 5 we compute the Fourier-transformed dynamical spectrum and demonstrate the parabolic structures.
-In section 6 we conclude.
+We show that this scenario provides explanations for previously unexplained features of the scintillations: (1) the ``scattering screens'' are simply effective descriptions of such sheets; their location is marked approximately by the sheets' intersections with the line of sight, (2) ``the scattering clumps'' correspond to those parts of sheet folds where the sheet is parallel to the line of sight; the strength of the scattering follows a strongly non-Gaussian distribution, even though the corrugation itself is assumed to be a realization of a Gaussian distribution, and (3) the strong non-isotropy of the Brisken et al.~2010 image is a consequence of the sheet's inclination, with the clump locations aligned along the direction perpendicular to sheet's line of nodes.
+The width of the image is given by the inclination angle of the sheet.
+(4) the high degree of alignment is a selection effect, as described by \cite{2006ApJ...640L.159G}: all sheets aligned by less than the critical angle do not project into fold singularities \citep{citeulike:4872486} and thus do not contribute to strong lensing.
+The plan of the paper is as follows: in the next section we briefly describe the origin of the reconnection sheets, in section 3 we derive the model for the fold statistics, in section 4 we derive the lensing by the corrugated sheet, and in section 5 we compute the Fourier-transformed dynamical spectrum and demonstrate the emergence of inverted parabolic arclets.
+In section 6 we discuss physical implications, section 7 future speculation, and conclude in section 8..